How to Leverage Fear

 When I was younger, one of the most common phrases among us girls was: “Keep your friends close, but your enemies closer.”
 This meant when we knew that someone disliked us, or if we considered them an enemy, we wanted them close to “keep an eye on them”.

 The belief was if we were aware of what they were doing at all times, we would know if or when they planned to do something to harm us.
-We need to have a similar mindset towards fear.
+We need to have a similar mindset of fear.

 No, we are not going to clutch our fears and refuse to let them go.
 We are going to acknowledge our fears so we can be aware of them.
 We are going to hold our fears up to the light and examine them.
 We are looking for:

 You may be wondering what is the point of examining of our fears.
-Well, one of the biggest reasons we are afraid is because we don’t know enough about a situation.
+Well, one of the biggest reasons we are afraid is because we don’t know enough about the situation.
 Typically, the thing we are afraid of leaves us with a vague feeling of panic and nausea.
-It makes us fearful to examine it too closely - that’s why we must.
+It makes us fearful to examine it too closely – that’s why we must.

 I remember watching The Ring as a teenager.
 That movie scared the living daylights out of me.
-And though I knew it was impossible for that creepy girl to crawl out of the television and give me seven days to live, I had this vague dread for months afterwards.
+And though I knew it was impossible for that creepy girl to crawl out of the television and give me seven days to live, I had this vague dread for months afterward.
 I was uneasy until the Grammy Awards the following year.

 When the cute, bubbly Daveigh Chase took the stage, I couldn’t believe I had been scared of a blonde cherub.
 The actress looked nothing like the on-screen character who had me petrified a few months before.

 My fear instantly disappeared as the truth (how she really looked), overwrote the lie in my head.
 We have to do that to all our fears: expose them for what they truly are.
 Will it be easy?
 No, but here are some things we can do to start leveraging our fears.